ENOUGH IS ENOUGH!

 RATES

-Many of our neighbors are struggling to keep up as it is.
-Between the rising cost of groceries and housing, many families are already financially stretched.
 Additionally, the economic uncertainty and massive layoffs of the federal workforce are adding to an already tough burden for our community.

 RALLY AGAINST TAX INCREASES